School & Residency

 Most financial strategies assume everyone lives a long, healthy life and saves a good portion of their income in quality investments that always do well.
 At Gifford Financial, we address the issues that happen in real life, good and bad.
 The one constant in life is that there will always be surprises.
 When you are financially prepared for these surprises, they become less stressful and are therefore easier to deal with emotionally.

 A solid written comprehensive financial plan should make your life simpler by letting you focus on the issues you excel at and enjoy.
 This may include practicing dentistry, spending time with your family, or pursuing hobbies.
 These activities are more enjoyable knowing that your finances are in order.
 Financial success isn’t the ability to make one or two decisions that turn a buck into a million.
-Rather, financial success is the result of many small, but sound decisions that, when compounded, add up to substantial financial security.
+Rather, financial success is the result of many small, but sound decisions that, when compounded, can add up to substantial financial security.

 You are in complete control…or at least you should be.
 When it comes to spending and saving, investing and paying taxes, many may offer good advice, but you’re the only one who can do anything about it.
 Maybe you are unsure of your investment options and how to prioritize them.
 Maybe you don’t know where your paycheck goes each month.
 In any case, if you are reading this, you already understand the importance of getting your financial future under control.
 Our advisors are here to help guide you to the financial freedom you desire.